DrewNaylor/Retiled/docs/running-the-compositor.md

-> **Important:** this may not work in Fedora, at least Fedora 36 as it'll probably prevent input.
+> **Important:** this may not work in Fedora in a TTY, at least Fedora 36 as it'll probably prevent input.
 More details in the long paragraph after the steps.

 > **Update Jan.
 12, 2023:** See the end of this page for updated commands to run this inside another compositor.